NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * **docker start container-ID**
 * **docker network ls**
 * **doceker push** to push the image to docker cloud.
+* **docker run --link source_container:alias runningcontainer** links the "example" container to the running container, and the running container would be able to access the "example" container using the alias "examplealias
 ******************************

 ### Working with private docker registry